 Canadian comic artist Chester Brown is probably the most well-known punter-writer our there.
 His latest, Mary Wept Over The Feet of Jesus: Prostitution And Religious Obedience In The Bible, is an analysis of the Bible as a graphic novel.
 (Maybe Brown likes illustration because most clients need pictures in their books.)
 This review of his newly published book is composed of an edited version of an email and g-chat conversation between Tina Horn and Caty Simon.

 Caty: I was surprised by Chester Brown’s Christianity as demonstrated by this book.
 In its afterword, Brown explicitly identifies himself as a Christian, albeit one focused on mysticism who’s “interested in personally connecting with God, not in imposing my views on anyone else.”
 His avowed, classic libertarianism in his sex work client graphic novel memoir Paying For It (2011) would’ve had me assume that he was a fervent atheist a la Richard Dawkins.
-His libertarianism does come up at an interesting point in this book when he puts the words “it’s none of your business how other people spend their money” into Jesus’ mouth when he chides Judas about not judging Mary for spending money on anointing oils for Jesus’ feet rather than on charity.
+His libertarianism does come up at an interesting point in this book when he puts the words “it’s none of your business how other people spend their money” into Jesus’ mouth when he chides Judas for judging Mary because she spent money on anointing oils for Jesus’ feet rather than on charity.

 Tina: Especially when you consider that he ran for Canadian Parliament in the Libertarian Party!
 This was in the years right before Paying for It came out.